Control Sequences

 final = [0x30-0x7E]

-CSI sequences are in the format below.
+CSI sequences follow the format below.
 An example CSI sequence is ESC [ 1 ; 2 m.
-CSI sequences are only capable of encoding integer values.

 csi_sequence = "0x1B" "[" params intermediates final